RyanJKS/data-analytics-power-bi-report/README.md

 3. **On-Hover Appearance**:
    - Customize the on-hover appearance of each button to enhance user interactivity.
 Under `Format` > `Button Style`, set the `Apply settings to` field to "On Hover."
    - Select an alternative colorway for the button icon under the `Icon` tab to indicate that the button is interactive when hovered over with the mouse pointer.

+4. **Page Navigation Configuration**:
+   - Turn on the `Action` format option for each button, setting the type to "Page navigation."
+Then, specify the correct page under `Destination` to ensure accurate navigation.

+5. **Grouping and Replication**:
+   - Group all navigation buttons together for a unified look.
+Then, replicate this Navbar setup across all report pages to maintain consistent navigation throughout your Power BI report.

 #### Setting Up the Slicer Panel